-How Major Tasks / Activities • ♦ Work with the American Association of School Librarians (AASL) National School Library Standards, the Empire State Information Fluency Continuum, and the Next Generation Learning Standards for ELA to align practices. ♦ Provide instruction in the information and inquiry skills required to create college and career ready learners ♦ Provide access to the informational texts and resources needed in Core and Special Area classes ♦ Continue to support the implementation of the New York State K-12 Social Studies Framework, and the New York State P-12 Science Learning Standards. ♦ When collaborating with Core and Special Area teachers, design projects that utilize higher order thinking skills ♦ Share resources with Core and Special Area teachers that encourage projects with higher order thinking skills Invite Administration, Core and Special area teachers to library conferences/workshops where these skills are being discussed Continue the implementation of Makerspaces in Libraries to encourage student innovation, discovery, and the development of critical thinking skills through STEM activities and challenges. ◆ LMS will stay abreast of changing technology and incorporate these learning resources into the classroom and learning situations. ◆ Provide training, support and resources for students and Core and Special Area teachers PreK-12. ◆ Continue moving the library collection in the direction of increased digital resources.
+- ♦ Work with the American Association of School Librarians (AASL) National School Library Standards, the Empire State Information Fluency Continuum, and core subject area standards to align practices. - Provide instruction in the information and inquiry skills required to create college and career ready learners - Provide access to the informational texts and resources needed in Core and Special Area classes - ♦ When collaborating with Core and Special Area teachers, design projects that utilize higher order thinking skills - ◆ Share resources with Core and Special Area teachers that encourage projects with higher order thinking skills - Invite Administration, Core and Special area teachers to library conferences/workshops where these skills are being discussed - LMS will stay abreast of changing technology and incorporate these learning resources into the classroom and learning situations. - Provide training, support and resources for students and Core and Special Area teachers PreK-12. - Continue moving the library collection in the direction of increased digital resources. - ◆ Begin with implementing instruction at grades 6-12 levels.
+The scope of these activities will differ as developmentally appropriate for the individual grade levels. - ◆ LMS will continue to participate in the BOCES-created Media Literacy Task Force to ensure the district is ready when the Media Literacy for ALL initiative is officially adopted by NYS.
+(Current bills on the table in the New York State Legislature include A6153A, A6225A, A6142A and A8222.)

-Implementation Plan: LOTE:
+LOTE: